dukeboard/kevoree-modeling-framework/doc/kmf_path.md

 ####Generated Java API

 The API for PS is automatically included in generated classes for each model element that declares an `ID` attribute.
-In this case, two methods are automatically generated : find**relationshipName**ByID and findByQuery method.
+In this case, two methods are automatically generated : find**relationshipName**ByID and findByPath method.

 	public Node findNodeByID(String nodeID); //Returns the node model element with the specific nodeID; null otherwise.

-	public Object findByQuery(String query); //Returns the object selected by a chained path; null otherwise.
+	public Object findByPath(String query); //Returns the object selected by a chained path; null otherwise.

 The starting point for the resolution of a query (Chained Path) is the element on which the method is called.
 Thus, if you want to retrieve the node 420 from a ComponentModelRool element the chained path is `nodes[42]/nodes[420]`.
 But if you look for this same element from node42, the query path is reduced like `node[420]`.
 The resolution process of KMFQL is recursive.

 Each element identified by an `ID` also embbed a generated method to produce the unique path to find them.

-	public String buildQuery();
+	public String path();

-The method buildQuery returns a path that follows the containement hierarchie.
+The method path returns a path that follows the containement hierarchie.

 [top](#top)
 <a id="pathSelector/perf"></a>